cjdbarlow/bedside-notebook/anaesthesia/cthr/cthr-principles.md

 * 2% lignocaine in 3ml syringe with 25G needle for vascular access
 * Midazolam 5mg in 5ml
 * Fentanyl 500ug-1mg in 10 or 20ml syringe
+* Induction agent
-* Propofol 200mg in 20ml
+Propofol 200mg in 20ml (can use syringe driver if required), thiopentone 500mg in 20ml.
 * Cephazolin 2g
+* Vasopressor
-* Metaraminol 10mg in 20ml
+e.g. Metaraminol 10mg in 20ml.
 * Rocuronium 100mg in 2x5ml